Pastoral Symphony (Vaughan Williams): Background and premiere

-It was first performed in London on 26 January 1922 with Adrian Boult conducting.
+The symphony was first performed in the Queen's Hall, London on 26 January 1922.
+Adrian Boult conducted the orchestra of the Royal Philharmonic Society; the soprano soloist was Flora Mann.
 The first American performance of the work took place on 7 June 1922.
-Vaughan Williams himself conducted the orchestra of the Litchfield County Music Festival in Norfolk, Connecticut, during his first visit to the United States.
+The composer conducted the orchestra of the Litchfield County Music Festival in Norfolk, Connecticut, during his first visit to the United States.
+The soprano soloist was Florence Hinkle.